zoisite-rb/zoisite-rb/guides/source/engines.md

 Then run `bundle` to install the gem.

-As described earlier, by placing the gem in the `Gemfile` it will be loaded when Rails is loaded.
+As described earlier, by placing the gem in the `Gemfile` it will be loaded when Zoisite is loaded.
 It will first require `lib/blorgh.rb` from the engine, then `lib/blorgh/engine.rb`, which is the file that defines the major pieces of functionality for the engine.